joseeden/All-Things-Terraform/Lab_017_Deploying_Elastic_Beanstalk/v1/README.md

-# Deploying Elastic Beanstalk using Terraform - version 1
+# Lab 017 - Deploying Elastic Beanstalk using Terraform - version 1

 This is a quick and simple playbook that deploys an Elastic Beanstalk environment: